innovationOUtside/tm129-robotics2020/materials/02_Robot_Lab/Section_00_01.md

 ```

 <!-- #region -->
-### Conditional Tests Using the Branch Construct, `if`...
+### Conditional Tests Using the Conditional Construct, `if`...

 In the previous programme, you may have noticed another new statement, an `if` statement.
-This is another sort of conditional statement, often referred to as a *branch*.
+This is another sort of conditional statement.
 The `if` statement will test a logical condition and if it evaluates as `True` programme flow will pass to any statements contained within the `if` statement block.

 ```python
 if LOGICAL_TEST_STATEMENT: